 Admission

-The China School “China’s Hi-Tech Rise: Strategies, Players and Perspectives” is open to a maximum of 30 participants, both students and professionals.
+The China School “China’s Hi-Tech Rise: Catching Up amid Competition and Cooperation” is open to a maximum of 30 participants, both students and young professionals.

-Your first step to join our School is an application.
+Your first step to join The China School is an application.

 We will inform you within three days from the deadline whether your application is successful.